 Hypersensitivity and Caffeine

-- Increased Heart Rate - Caffeine does increase your heart rate, at least a little bit.
-Those without anxiety rarely notice.
-Those with panic attacks tend to notice it and then their mind immediately rushes with anxiety as it fears something may be wrong with your heart or that a panic attack is coming.
+- Increased Heart Rate Caffeine may cause small increases in your heart rate.
+While most people would not notice those, those with intense anxiety tend to notice it and then their mind immediately rushes with anxiety as it fears something may be wrong medically or that a panic attack is coming.
 This reaction then triggers the attack.

-- Changes in Mental Sharpness - Caffeine increases mental sharpness, which is actually a good thing.
-But still, when that sharpness increases, your mind may translate that change as something going on with your brain.
+- Changes in Mental Sharpness Caffeine increases mental sharpness, which in most cases is a good thing and a desired effect.
+However, when that sharpness increases, your mind may translate that change as something going on with your brain.
 This may also trigger the flood of anxiety that leads to panic attacks.

-Much of this becomes automatic.
-The person rarely feels their heartbeat increase and then thinks to themselves "hm… I must be suffering from a heart condition."
-Usually the anxiety comes automatically, almost like it's trained to come, and then the negative thoughts start.
-That's one of the reasons that it is so hard to control.
+Much of this occurs automatically without any conscious thought.
+The person rarely feels their heartbeat increase and then thinks to themselves "hmm, I must be suffering from a heart condition."
+Usually the anxiety comes automatically, almost as if it has been trained to respond to this physiological change, once the anxiety is present, the negative thoughts start.
+That's automatic nature of this process is one of the reasons that it is so hard to control.